methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/connectivite.md

   Resting-state connectivity maps generated from fMRI data of a participant from the ADHD-200 dataset {cite:p}`HD-200_Consortium2012-uv` (bottom, right).
 The target region used is in the right sensorimotor cortex (top, left) identifying the sensorimotor network.
 The first five minutes of BOLD activity associated with the target region are shown (top, right).
 This figure is generated by python code using the [nilearn](https://nilearn.github.io/) library (click on + to see the code), and is distributed under the CC-BY license.
 ```

 The concept of resting-state functional mapping was introduced by Biswal and colleagues (1995) {cite:p}`Biswal1995-lw`.
-Instead of examining the functionnal connectivity between two regions, they compared the activity of a target region with all voxels in the brain. {cite:p}`Biswal1995-lw` used a region in the right primary sensorimotor cortex.
+Instead of examining the functional connectivity between two regions, they compared the activity of a target region with all voxels in the brain. {cite:p}`Biswal1995-lw` used a region in the right primary sensorimotor cortex.
 This target region was identified using an activation map and a motor task.
 Biswal and colleagues then had the idea of observing the BOLD fluctuations in a **resting** condition, in the absence of an experimental task.
 This map revealed a distributed set of regions (see {numref}`fcmri-map-fig`, right M1 target), including the left sensorimotor cortex, as well as the supplementary motor area, premotor cortex, and other brain regions known for their involvement in the **motor network**.
 Initially, this study sparked considerable skepticism, as these patterns of correlated functional activity could have been perceived as reflecting cardiac or respiratory noise.

 ```{admonition} Slow fluctuations
 :class: tip